Military Member needing tax assistance?

 - Do not sign a blank tax return or a return completed in pencil.
 Sign a tax return in pen, only after you’ve reviewed and understand it.
 Check names, addresses, Social Security numbers and wage information.
 Ask questions to understand the reason for any refund you get or taxes that you owe.

-- Request a copy of your completed tax return.
+- Request a copy of your completed tax return and keep it for 7 years.
 Write down the preparer’s phone number to call if you have additional questions about your tax return later.

 Community Tax Aid does not discriminate based on race, color, national origin, sex, disability, age, and reprisal for previous civil rights activities.
 CTA will make every effort to provide reasonable accommodations to persons with physical disabilities, sensory loss, or limited English proficiency.
 These accommodations will be provided at no cost to the taxpayer.